dobkeratops/compiler/README.md

  * Resyntax a significant subset of C++, in the spirit of SPECS;
   * should be possible to non-destructively translate a subset back & forth.
     * to eliminate the risk of transitition
     * allow use with,& in, established C++ libraries & sourcebases
   * self host by translating own source, be mindful of c++ subset used to write this
-  * context free grammar
+  * 'C++ with context free grammar'

  * graph like/relative module import:
   * any file in a project should work as the root for its own tests
   * No committing to heirachical structure
     * dont need to commit to 'crate roots', change library granularity
     * relative namespace search (to avoid any absolute root), just warn about ambiguity
-   * overloading is,IMO, like 'tagging'. find more ways to leverage/improve that.
+    * overloading is,IMO, like non hierachical 'tagging'.
+      *find more ways to leverage/improve that, eg keyword args drasticly reduce ambiguity

  * add alternate parser that can directly read subset of C++ headers ?
      (or adapt a rust community tool for C++ -> rust translation..)

  * compare with other languages, converge with whichever mainstream option is closer, take inspiration..
   * C++17,21.. of course.
-  * Rust - first non-C++ language I've wanted to use.
+  * Rust - first non-C++ language I've actually wanted to use.
-  * blows' ".jai" "language for games"
+  * Jonathan Blows' ".jai" "language for games"
     * most similar stated goal, but maybe different preferences
+    * was inspiration to start
-  * 'SugarCpp' - an interesting transpiler
+  * 'SugarCpp' - an interesting transpiler, looks very practical
-  * D - never grabbed me for some reason, but has many features of interest
+  * D - never grabbed me for some reason, but has many features of interest eg UFCS
     * (tends to focus on gc, and doesn't have expression syntax?)
   * disqualified by CG, but still interesting:-
-    * Julia - focus on multimethods & interactivity
+    * Julia - focus on overloading/multimethods & interactivity
     * Go - adhoc duck-type interface gather, simple but practical

  * Features inspired by Rust & other languages: